szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 draft: true
 ---

+# Some intro here about why I'm looking at this:

+# comparison

+Main differences:

+- Pachyderm expects you to use kubernetes.
+You can run it locally with minikube, but really the whole point is to containerize models.
+DVC has no such expectation.

+Main similarities:

+Both DVC and Pachyderm can:
+- track and save data and ML models (pachyderm can do this too)
+- switch between versions easily
+- easily pull in data from cloud storage, and push back out

-Some intro here about what dvc says it can do:
+#todo: Some intro here about what else dvc says it can do:
+- compare model metrics among experiments (not sure what this means yet)

 Some links to past posts about pachyderm:
+#todo: put link(s) here

 Starting with a folder that has a data file in it.